jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 ##### Browser Leak Detection

+There are 3 reports of [CWE-120](https://cwe.mitre.org/data/definitions/120.html) "Classic Buffer Overflow," but these are all using the custom StrCat function as described above and are thusly also regarded as false positives in our analysis.

 [Full Flawfinder Report (Chrome)](https://github.com/jacob-barna/TripleJR/blob/master/AnalysisReports/chrome_static_analysis.html)

 ### Summary of Key Findings from Manual/Automated (Mappings to CWEs, CAPECs, Risk Levels, etc.)

+The assurance claim that Brave browser provides adequate confidentiality of communications when using SSL/TLS is evident in the code base.
+By conducting manual analysis we found that TLS is implemented using a secure PRNG and robust encryption schemes.
+We also find detailed documentation of the security concerns and mitigation in the project documentation.
+Using the static analysis tool FlawFinder, we found many "hits" that are potential flaws.
+The BoringSSL library triggered no "hits" which is reassuring.
+In examining the flaws related to crypto implementations in ancillary packages (importer, cloud messaging, and password manager), we found that all of the "hits" were false positives as the open-source project uses custom implementations of commonly misused functions that prevent such misuse.

 ### Team Reflection
 Jacob: